Mailchimp vs. ConvertKit: Who's The Winner?

 Mailchimp is probably the most well-known email marketing platform on the market.
 The company has been around since 2001 and by 2014, it was sending over 10 billion emails per month on behalf of its users.

 Convert Kit, a newer platform, came onto the market in 2013.
 It promotes itself for ease of use and functionality, that professional bloggers need to get the most out of their email marketing efforts.
+If they need some more assistance when it comes to email marketing, they can try visiting sites like marketingletter.

 We’re going to look at difference between the two platforms when it comes to price, usability, functionality, support and general observations.
 Check out the below if you’re looking for our opinions on Mailchimp vs. ConvertKit…